Usman Khan (murderer): 2010 arrest and 2012 terrorism conviction

-On return from Pakistan, Khan was one of a group of nine men arrested in 2010 who were the focus of MI5's anti-terror Operation Guava and in 2012 all pleaded guilty to Al-Qaeda-inspired terrorism offences, which included plans to bomb the London Stock Exchange, the Houses of Parliament, the US embassy, two rabbis at two synagogues, the Dean of St Paul's Cathedral, the home of then London Mayor Boris Johnson, build a terrorist training camp in land Khan's family owns in Pakistan-administered Kashmir, attending terrorism related operational meetings, preparing to travel abroad, and assisting others in travelling abroad for terrorist activities.
-Khan, like the others, envisaged returning from their Kashmiri training camp, together with future recruits, to engage in unspecified terror attacks in the UK.
+Upon returning from Pakistan, Usman Khan was arrested in 2010 as part of a group of nine individuals targeted by MI5’s Operation Guava.
+In 2012, all members of this group pleaded guilty to charges of terrorism inspired by Al-Qaeda.
+Their plans included bombing significant locations in the UK such as the London Stock Exchange, the Houses of Parliament, the US embassy, two rabbis at two synagogues, the Dean of St Paul's Cathedral, the home of then London Mayor Boris Johnson, as well as proposing to establish a terrorist training camp in land owned by Khan’s family in Pakistan-administered Kashmir.
+The group also engaged in planning meetings and made preparations for travel related to terrorist activities, with intentions to carry out further attacks in the UK upon returning from the proposed camp in Kashmir.

 Khan proposed to raise funds in the UK rather than overseas, arguing that supporters in the UK earned in a day what donors in Kashmir earned in a month.
 He added: "On Jobseeker's Allowance we can earn that, never mind working for that."
-His home bugged by MI5, he was recorded calling non-Muslims "dogs."
+His home bugged by MI5, he was recorded calling non-Muslims "dogs".
 Following his arrest, Khan admitted travelling to the plotter's 2010 tactical meetings in Cardiff in November and in Newport in December.
 Khan's plans to build a terror-training camp in Kashmir never materialised and "there was no evidence that there was any real funding to build it".
 The group had formed in October.
 The terror network's organisational chart was found in Khan's home.
 In addition to confessing to terrorism planning, Khan admitted terrorism fundraising and possession of the Al Qaeda magazine Inspire.

-Following his arrest, Khan was known as an expert in field craft; his cell was described as having "well developed field craft" in court documents.

-Khan received an indeterminate prison sentence in 2012 with a minimum term of eight years.
-On sentencing, the judge said that Khan and his Stoke-on-Trent associates were "more serious jihadis" who operated "at a higher level of efficacy and commitment than the rest", the other six convicts.
+Following his arrest, evidence of Khan’s advanced knowledge in field craft was noted, highlighting his significant role within the group.
+In 2012, he was sentenced to imprisonment for public protection and an indeterminate period in prison with a minimum term of eight years, reflecting the judge’s assessment of Khan and his associates from Stoke-on-Trent as exceptionally committed jihadists operating at a level of seriousness and effectiveness above that of their co-defendants.